238 Quaker City Road Acworth, New Hampshire (603) 499-2568 email@example.com

 The focus of our business is creating shelter for people in New England.
 If you are looking for a yurt not for full-time living, you might try woman-owned Blue Ridge yurts in Virginia, or Colorado yurts.
 We handcraft our yurts on the farm here in Acworth, NH, using un-milled round wood saplings for the rafters and split-lattice walls.
-Our materials are sustainably harvested from local coppiced hardwood forests.
+Our materials are sustainably harvested from local coppiced hardwood forests, and we power all our tools by the sun.
 We have lived in our yurts through the New England winters for a very long time, and have developed knowledge about materials and systems that work well for wet and cold weather.
 Visiting Us.

 The four-season yurt includes: